Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/getting-started.md

 * The [External Services Guide](/kubernetes-ingress-controller/{{page.kong_version}}/guides/using-external-service/) explains how to proxy services outside of your Kubernetes cluster.
 {% if_version gte:2.4.x %}
 * [Gateway API](https://gateway-api.sigs.k8s.io/) is a set of resources for configuring networking in Kubernetes.
-The Kubernetes Ingress Controller supports Gateway API by default.
-To learn how to use Gateway API supported by the Kubernetes Ingress Controller, see [Using Gateway API](/kubernetes-ingress-controller/{{page.kong_version}}/guides/using-gateway-api/).
+The Kong Ingress Controller supports Gateway API by default.
+To learn how to use Gateway API supported by the Kong Ingress Controller, see [Using Gateway API](/kubernetes-ingress-controller/{{page.kong_version}}/guides/using-gateway-api/).
 {% endif_version %}